Try these badass ways to start a fire so you can pull off more survival fire starting tricks up your sleeve when you need to!

 1. Water Bottle

-We often look up ‘how to start a fire without matches’ because we will find ourselves without matches some day.
+We often look up ‘how to start a fire without matches or lighters at home’ because we will find ourselves without matches some day.
 Chances are pretty good, though, that you’ll have access to something as common as a water bottle around most of the time.

 For this reason, this survival tip is important to know for those moments when you’re not as prepared as you might like and need a fire.